WinVector/vtreat/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-This package desing variable treatments so variables have fewer exceptional cases and models can be used safely in production.
+This package ('vtreat', available on [CRAN](https://cran.r-project.org/web/packages/vtreat/index.html) and [Github](https://github.com/WinVector/vtreat)) designs variable treatments so variables have fewer exceptional cases and models can be used safely in production.
 Common problems 'vtreat' defends against include: NA, Nan, Inf, too many categorical levels, rare categorical levels, new categorical levels (levels seen during application, but not during training).

 Data treatments are "y-aware" (use distribution relations between independent variables and the dependent variable).
 For binary classification use designTreatmentsC() and for numeric regression use designTreatmentsN().